theodoreOnzGit/spiceSharpFluidFlowSolver/documentation/theory/fluidPipeTheory/fluidPipeTheory.md

 This value is then set to zero.
 Reynold's numbers will be guessed iteratively until completion.

+The derivative of such is then computed using the above discussion.
+We of course assume Bejan number is constant since we are in fact specifying a Bejan number and expecting Reynold's number to be calculated iteratively.

+##### Test series 1

+For every test, we have a reference and a testResult with which we compare.

+The reference should be quite easy or intuitive to see that it's correct.

+The fanning friction factor from Churchill's relation is quite easily calculated as it is explicitly in terms of Reynolds number and roughness ratios.

+Thus a set of reference friction factor can be generated from Reynold's numbers and roughness ratio curves.

+To test this reference, equation, it is good to take a series of friction factor readings directly from the moody chart at various Reynold's numbers and roughness ratios.
+We can use theory tests here.
+Preferrably this should be done at easy to read points.

+This would confirm that using Re and roughness ratios, we can get appropriate friction factor values.

+The same friction factor reference values from the moody chart can be used to validate the friction factor values from Reynold's numbers.

+This would validate the analytical methods used across various values of Re and surface roughness.

+##### Test series 2

 For testing, it would be prudent to compare the analytical derivation to a numerical derivation of the actual function using some